Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 For organizations with significant mobile Outlook usage, this is a practical gap

-CodeTwo is my recommendation for IT-led mid-market organizations running exclusively on Microsoft 365, where deep Microsoft integration and Microsoft 365 Certification are on the procurement checklist.
+CodeTwo is my recommendation for IT-led mid-size organizations running exclusively on Microsoft 365, where deep Microsoft integration and Microsoft 365 Certification are on the procurement checklist.

 Skip this if you have Google Workspace users or a marketing-led buying committee expecting a self-service campaign platform.